Torment and Toreros

 Torment and Toreros is the second album to be released by Marc and the Mambas.
 The album reached #28 on the UK album charts in August 1983.
-The song "Torment" was written by Marc Almond, Steven Severin of Siouxsie and the Banshees, Robert Smith of The Cure) – It also is the last studio album to go under the name "Marc and the Mambas".
-The next album Almond issued was credited to "Raoul and the Ruined".
-The Mambas' third album, Bite Black and Blues, is a live album and was initially only available via the Marc Almond fan club.
+The song "Torment" was written by Marc Almond, Steven Severin of Siouxsie and the Banshees, and Robert Smith of The Cure.
+It also is the last studio album to go under the name "Marc and the Mambas"; the Mambas' third album, Bite Black and Blues, credited to "Raoul and the Ruined", is a live album and was initially only available via the Marc Almond fan club.

 Track listing

 All tracks composed by Marc Almond, except where indicated.